seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

         continue
     fi
 ```
 This creates the user with a home directory and sets the default shell to /bin/bash.
-If successful, logs a message; otherwise, logs an error and skips to the next iteration.
+If successful, logs a message; otherwise, logs an error and skips to the next iteration. "$?" is equivalent to the exit status of the just ended action.
+An exit 0 means success.

 ## Block 10
 ```